 Note: Hot air ballooning is not recommended — and sometimes not permitted — for infants and young children (kids must be 48 inches in height or at least six years old), women who are pregnant, or persons with pain, disability, or injury, for you’ll need to be able to stand in the balloon.

 A hot air balloon ride is a once-in-a-lifetime experience, which unfortunately means it doesn’t come cheap.
-Standard flights, which fit up to 22 passengers, start at $189 per person.
+Standard flights start at $200+ per person.
 Thinking of popping the question?
-A private flight will cost you roughly $1,500 total, but your effort will most certainly be rewarded with a “Yes!”
+A private flight will cost you $2,000+, but your effort will most certainly be rewarded with a “Yes!”

 Hot air balloon rides are weather dependent and it’s not uncommon for them to get cancelled due to rain, heavy fog, or strong winds.
 Safety is of the utmost importance and the company you book through will call you the morning of if it’s cancelled and then usually give you the option to rebook for the next day.
 Some companies also have additional Northern California lift-off locations outside of Napa Valley that you can take advantage of in the result of cancellation.